RickSanj/file_manager/README.md

 # file_manager

-This projetc is about development of a cross-platform orthodox GUI file manager, designed to provide users with an intuitive and efficient interface for managing files across different operating systems such as Linux, Windows, macOS.
+This project is about the development of a cross-platform orthodox GUI file manager, designed to provide users with an intuitive and efficient interface for managing files across different operating systems such as Linux, Windows, and macOS.